ucsdwcsng/wiros_csi_node/README.md

 ### Launch

-An example launch script is located in the `launch` folder and can be launched with:
+An example launch script is located in the `launch` folder:
 ```
-roslaunch nexmon_csi_ros basic.launch
+launch/basic.launch
 ```
 You should copy this script and modify the parameters to suit your needs.